-All classes at Hitotsubashi ICS are conducted in English, and students are expected to use English in any interactions that include peers who may not speak the same native (non-English) language.
-This policy provides daily opportunities for non-native speakers of English to communicate actively in English, hone their leadership skills in group discussions, and build language proficiency for global communication.
+All classes at Hitotsubashi ICS are conducted in English, and students are instructed to switch to English even in daily conversations to accommodate peers who may not speak the same language.
+This policy provides daily opportunities for non-native speakers of English to actively communicate in English, hone their leadership skills in group discussions, and improve language proficiency crucial for global communication.

-To meet the post-graduation needs of the many students wishing to find employment with Japanese companies or businesses related to Japan, the school launched in 2012 at its Chiyoda Campus a Japanese language program.
+To meet the post-graduation needs of the many students wishing to find employment with Japanese companies or businesses related to Japan, the school launched in 2012 a Japanese language program at its Chiyoda campus.
 The course is divided into three levels – introductory, intermediate, and advanced – to suit student proficiency levels, and lessons are designed with the goal for the participants to develop the language skills needed to conduct business in Japanese.

 Post-graduation career support

-Hitotsubashi ICS provides individualized career support via a dedicated career services professional staff member.
-The Career Services Office counsels students to identify their career goals and aspirations and strives to match student needs with appropriate employers by organizing career fairs and internship opportunities.
+Hitotsubashi ICS provides individualized career support by a team of dedicated career service staff.
+The Career Services Office counsels students to identify their career goals and aspirations, and strives to match student needs with appropriate employers by organizing career fairs and internship opportunities.
 Notably, approximately 50% of international students find employment in Japan after graduation, while the rest pursue careers in their home country or another country outside Japan.
 Of those working in Japan, half are employed by a Japanese company and the other half by a foreign company.

 3. Admissions Policy (Policy on student admissions)

 There are two stages to the admissions process: the evaluation of application forms and an interview.
-As does any top business school, Hitotsubashi ICS evaluates applicants on a variety of criteria, including the most recent TOEFL/IELTS and GMAT/GRE scores, three-plus years of work experience, statement of purpose essays, two letters of recommendation, and undergraduate transcripts.
+As in any world-class business school, Hitotsubashi ICS evaluates the applicants on a variety of criteria, including the most recent TOEFL/IELTS and GMAT/GRE scores, three-plus years of work experience, statement of purpose essays, two letters of recommendation, and undergraduate transcripts.
 Applicants successful in the first phase of the process are then invited for an interview.
-Admissions decisions are made by a consensus of the Admissions Committee consisting of tenured Hitotsubashi ICS faculty members.
+Admissions decisions are made by a consensus of the Admissions Committee consisting of full-time Hitotsubashi ICS faculty members.